cwiley-dev/Russian-Flashcards/README.md

 Go to `localhost:5000/dev2` to practive adjective AND noun declension!
 This is so cool!
 I can't believe I stopped working on this.

 In the quiz modes, if you fail a word, it will keep coming up every few questions until you get it correct!

+TODO:
+- Design a custom dictionary system where users can define the words they want to practice.
+- Integrate it as a web extension where a user can highlight text and add words to their dictionary automatically.
+- Let the user create "sets" of flashcards or words.
+- Find a way to extrapolate this to other languages, because it seems hella useful.